-Brad Schallert is WWF's deputy director of international climate cooperation.
-In this role, Brad is WWF's lead on compliance and voluntary carbon markets and leads the organization's efforts to create sound climate policy for the aviation sector, which is the fastest-growing source of the greenhouse gas emissions driving global climate change.
+Brad Schallert is WWF's director of carbon market governance and aviation.
+In this role, Brad is WWF's lead on compliance and voluntary carbon markets and leads the organization's efforts to create sound climate policy for the aviation sector, which is the fastest-growing source of greenhouse gas emissions driving global climate change.

 WWF is a member of the International Coalition for Sustainable Aviation, an observer to the UN’s civil aviation body, the International Civil Aviation Organization’s (ICAO).
 In this role, Brad leads WWF’s work to advise on emissions offset criteria for the ICAO Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA) and advocates for additional policies that would help the aviation sector do its part to cut its emissions as required by science and the Paris Agreement.